endail/hx711/README.md

 `make` will create the executables `bin/simplehx711test` and `bin/advancedhx711test` in the project directory.
 You can use these programs to test your load cell and HX711 module.
 Arguments are as follows:

 - **data pin**: Raspberry Pi pin which connects to the HX711 module's data interface.
 Use [GPIO](https://pinout.xyz/) pin numbering.
+You do not need to use the I2C or SPI pins.
+Any pin capable of input may be used.

 - **clock pin**: Raspberry Pi pin which connects to the HX711 modules' clock interface.
 Use [GPIO](https://pinout.xyz/) pin numbering.
+You do not need to use the I2C or SPI pins.
+Any pin capable of output may be used.

 - **reference unit**: load cell's reference unit.
 Find this value with the calibration program above, otherwise set it to 1.